 Next, bring your attention to positive thoughts.
 For many people, it’s easy to access those feelings of kindness and optimism by thinking of things we’re grateful for, and goals we want to achieve in the future.
 Hold those thoughts in your mind, perhaps visualising a time you felt really grateful, or what it would feel like to smash one particular goal.

 Taking the time to focus on gratitude and your goals will override any morning irritability and set you up for a great day ahead.

 Like yoga and meditation, priming is a practice, and you will become better at it if you do it regularly.
 So, clear a little time every morning to prime and watch as any feelings of stress and irritation melt away.

 2. Reading: Morning exercise for the brain.

 Doing some light reading in the morning lets you wake your mind up slowly and allows you to begin the day with a running start.
-By the time you begin your work or study day, your brain will be warmed up and in fifth gear, when everyone else around you is trying to wake up.
+By the time you begin your work or study day, your brain will be warmed up and ready to take in new information, while everyone else around you is still trying to wake up.
 This will allow you to get a head-start on your daily workload, making the end of the day a little more relaxing.

 "Win the morning ... win the day"